bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 22.0.0

+This major updates the Kafka's configuration to use Kraft by default.
+You can learn more about this configuration [here](https://developer.confluent.io/learn/kraft).

 ### To 21.0.0

 This major updates Kafka to its newest version, 3.4.x.
 For more information, please refer to [kafka upgrade notes](https://kafka.apache.org/34/documentation.html#upgrade).